natalieagus/50002/docs/Labs/lab4-part1.md

 {: .new-title}
 > Think!
 >
-> You have pasted quite a fair bit of answers to complete `pc_unit.luc`.
+> You have implemented quite a fair bit of answers to complete `pc_unit.luc`.
 Which part(s) protects the supervisor bit?